etijskens/wetppr/docs/vsc-infrastructure.md

 ...
 ```

 File ``hello_world.709521.stderr`` contains the output written by the job to stderr.
-If there are no errors, it generally empty, as indicated here by the 0 file size.
-File ``hello_world.709521.stdout`` contains the output written by the job to stdout.
+If there are no errors, it
+is generally empty, as indicated here by the 0 file size.
+File ``hello_world.709521.stdout`` contains the output
+written by the job to stdout.
 Here it is:

 ```shell
 Currently Loaded Modules: